 Taking early modern privacy as a topic of inquiry can enrich existing scholarship by providing an additional dimension to understanding how society and private life functioned at the time.
-A significant problem for research into early modern notions of privacy is that in many languages (such as Dutch, French, Danish, German) the term "privacy" did not exist at the time-although English is an exception.
+A significant problem for research into early modern notions of privacy is that in many languages (such as Dutch, French, Danish, German) the term "privacy" did not exist at the time - although English is an exception.
 So how we can research a concept that might appear anachronistic?
 A first step would be to adapt a working definition to help navigate the source material.
-According to Stephen Margulis, modern privacy can be defined as regulation of access to oneself, and-to some extent-to a group of individuals.
+According to Stephen Margulis, modern privacy can be defined as regulation of access to oneself, and to some extent to a group of individuals.
 One also needs to consider that privacy can exist in certain spatial settings, and it is in the early modern period that this spatial aspect becomes visible.
-10

-A significant breakthrough in the study of early modern privacy took place in 2017, when the Centre for Privacy Studies was established in Copenhagen.
-Its director, Mette Birkedal Bruun, proposes a working method for navigating the zones of privacy in the early modern world, so-called "heuristic zones," which move from the most intimate-the soul/mind, through the body, bedchamber/chamber/alcove, house/household-to the community, and finally the state.
-It is in these zones that privacy can
+A significant breakthrough in the study of early modern privacy took place in 2017, when the Centre for Privacy Studies was established in Copenhagen.12 Its director, Mette Birkedal Bruun, proposes a working method for navigating the zones of privacy in the early modern

-Europe (Cambridge, 2007).
-On Scandinavia, see: Nauman, Vogt (eds.), Private/Public in 18th-Century Scandinavia; Mia Korpiola, "Early Modern Swedish Law and Privacy: A Legal Right in Embryo," in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 135-155.
-On the Dutch Republic: Renée E. Kistemaker, "The Public and the Private: Public Space in Sixteenth- and Seventeenth-Century Amsterdam," in Arthur K. Wheelock, Jr. and Adele F. Seeff (eds.), The Public and Private in Dutch Culture of the Golden Age (Newark, 2000), 17-23; Green, Huysman (eds.), Private Life and Privacy.
+9 Lena Cowen Orlin, Locating Privacy in Tudor London (Oxford, 2007); Ronald Huebert, Privacy in the Age of Shakespeare, Toronto, Buffalo, London, 2016; B. Kaplan, Divided by Faith: Religious Conflict and the Practice of Toleration in Early Modern Europe, Cambridge, Mass., 2007.
+On Scandinavia, see: Nauman, Vogt, Private/Public in 18th-Century Scandinavia; Mia Korpiola, "Early Modern Swedish Law and Privacy: A Legal Right in Embryo", in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 135-155.
+On the Dutch Republic: Renée E. Kistemaker, "The Public and the Private: Public Space in Sixteenth- and Seventeenth-Century Amsterdam", in Arthur K. Wheelock Jnr and Adele F. Seeff (eds.), The Public and Private in Dutch Culture of the Golden Age (Newark, 2000), 17-23; Green, Huysman (eds.), Private Life and Privacy.

-- Stephen T. Margulis, "Privacy as a Social Issue and Behavioral Concept," Journal of Social Issues 59 (2003), 2:243-261.
-On Jewish egodocuments, see: Dan Michman (ed.), Emotions, Imaginations, Perceptions, Egos, Characteristics: Egodocuments in Dutch Jewish History (Amsterdam, 2021); Michaël Green, "Public and Private in Jewish Egodocuments of Amsterdam (ca. 1680-1830)," in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 213-242. - See for example: Green, "Spaces of Privacy"; Valeria Viola, "Secret Routes and Blurring Borders: The New Apartment of Giuseppe Papè di Valdina (Palermo, 1714-1742)," in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 401-422. - Website of the Danish National Research Foundation Centre for Privacy Studies: https://teol.ku.dk/privacy/about-privacy/ [retrieved: 25 Sept.
-2023]. - Mette Birkedal Bruun, "Towards an Approach to Early Modern Privacy: The Retirement of the Great Condé," in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 12-60.
+10 Stephen T. Margulis, "Privacy as a Social Issue and Behavioral Concept", Journal of Social Issues 59 (2003), 2: 243-61.
+On Jewish egodocuments, see: Dan Michman (ed.), Emotions, Imaginations, Perceptions, Egos, Characteristics: Egodocuments in Dutch Jewish History (Amsterdam, 2021); Michaël Green, "Public and Private in Jewish Egodocuments of Amsterdam (ca. 1680-1830)", in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 213-242.

+11 See for example: Green, "Spaces of Privacy"; V. Viola, "Secret Routes and Blurring Borders: The New Apartment of Giuseppe Papè di Valdina (Palermo, 1714-1742)", in Green, Nørgaard, Bruun (eds.), Early Modern Privacy, 401-422.

+12 Website of the Danish National Foundation Centre for Privacy Studies: https://teol.ku.dk/privacy/about-privacy/.

-exist in various guises, and at times one zone can have a direct impact on privacy within another-for example, in the case of the Jewish community, the community is able to define the boundaries and/or limitations of its own privacy, and of an individual who is part of this community, while the state determines the boundaries of privacy for the Jewish community.
+world, so-called "heuristic zones", which move from the most intimate, the soul/mind, through the body, bedchamber/chamber/alcove, house/household, to the community, and finally the state.
+13 It is in these zones that privacy can exist in various guises, and at times one zone can have a direct impact on privacy within another - for example, in the case of the Jewish community, the community is able to define the boundaries and/or limitations of its own privacy, and of an individual who is part of this community, while the state determines the boundaries of privacy for the Jewish community.
 Combining Bruun's suggestion of employing heuristic zones of privacy with the working definition of Margulis, which speaks of limitation of access, will allow researchers to trace the ways in which privacy functioned in the early modern era.